loomio/loomio/plugins/README.md

   plugin.use_asset 'services/kickflip_filter.coffee'
 ```

+NB: We only support coffeescript at the moment, but in the future we'll allow plugin authors to write their client side code in ES6, TypeScript, vanilla javascript, even Clojure!

 ### Add database migrations
 If you need a spot in the database to store all the cool stuff your plugin is doing, we can make a new table using the `use_database_table` command like this: